How & where to buy Ravencoin (RVN) online

 Finally, here are three questions for you to consider as you decide whether to invest in Ravencoin.

 It depends on your goals.
 If you want to get involved by creating and trading assets with the software, then it probably is a good time to get some RVN coins.
 For traders, a bit more thought is required.

 Investors in it for the long haul want to think about the state of the overall crypto market.
 Is it in a bull cycle?
 If so, maybe you want to invest now.
-Short-term traders should spend more time comparing the current price to other coins.
+Short-term traders should spend more time comparing the current price of RVN to other coins.
 Both types of investor can use our market analysis here to help them:

 2. What problem does Ravencoin solve, and what are the coin’s investment prospects?Copy link to section